 Algoma University recognizes that there are concerns over delayed study visa processing and the impact that it may have on your studies for the May 2021 intake.
 Please read through the Frequently Asked Questions (FAQ) below to ensure that you have a clear understanding of the pros and cons of starting in May 2021 online.

-Looking for May/Spring 2021 Orientation information?
+Looking for September 2021 Orientation information?
 Click here.

 Check out the new Canadians’ International Student Corner!
 For a lot of newcomers, their Canadian journey begins as an international student.
 To keep inching towards success, it’s vital to stay motivated, make the right moves, and overcome challenges.

 Please be advised that if you are a May 2021 student who has paid your deposit, you will be automatically registered in your courses throughout the month of March.

 It is important that you login to your Student Portal before the first day of classes to view your academic summary and/or timetable and to become familiar with how to access your online courses.
 If you require assistance with accessing the Student Portal or your online courses, please visit the following links: